KGB-8375/foodsreimagined/README.md

     - 4 hunger 3 saturation
     - Speed I and Haste I for 2:00
     - Afterwards, a sugar crash: Slowness I and Mining Fatigue I for 1:00

+## Installing

+As mentioned before, this mod is in very early development.
+To download a preview release, go to `/build/libs`